ztiromoritz/onkel/README.md

   -l, --locale <locale>     Select a locale.
   -L, --listLocales         List available locales.
   -y, --year                Display a calendar for the specified year.
+  -t, --textOnly            No color escape sequences.
   -n, --noHighlights        No highlights at all.
 (Overrides -H).
   -H, --highlights [dates]  Comma separated lists of dates to highlight.
                             This does not affect which month and year is shown.
   -c, --columns <number>    Number of month per row -h, --help                output usage information
 ```